 “In some offices you can feel the good energy straight away, particularly in old buildings that are imbued with history.
 Here you can imagine and feel the stories of many lives – and it adds to the environment.
 Old buildings were built to last.
 In my office, a baroque-style palais in Graz, you feel the beauty and elegance of its architecture while you work.”

-Austrian communications and design consultant Novozamsky can’t work without order: “A desktop reflects your personality and I am a person of structure.”
+Austrian brand and design strategist Novozamsky can’t work without order: “A desktop reflects your personality and I am a person of structure.”

 A list-topper for fastidious office organisers, B-Line’s cute, recently relaunched 1970s tidy trolley is customisable and comes in both bright and sober tones.